Equivariant K-theory of the space of partial flags: Definitions and Preliminaries

 be the $K^G$ class of the exterior algebra of the conormal bundle $T^*_N M.$ Then for any $\alpha\in K^G(N)$ one gets

-\textbf{Localization and Lefschetz formula.} Let $T\simeq (C^*)^n$ be a complex torus and $t\in T.$ In this case the complexified representation ring $R(T)$ can be identified with the ring of regular functions on $T$ by considering the traces of the corresponding operators.
+\textbf{Localization and Lefschetz formula}\cite[p.
+270]{V98}.
+Let $T\simeq (\mathbb{C}^*)^n$ be a complex torus and $t\in T.$ In this case the complexified representation ring $R(T)$ can be identified with the ring of regular functions on $T$ by considering the characters of the representations.
 Consider the multiplicative set $S_t\subset R(T)$ consisting of elements of $R(T)$ such that the trace does not vanish at $t.$ Let $R(T)_t$ denote the localization of $R(T)$ with respect to $S_t.$

-Let $M$ be a smooth $T$-manifold, $M_t\subset M$ be the submanifold of $t$-fixed points, and $i:M_t\to M$ be the (smooth, closed) embedding.
+Let $M$ be a smooth $T$-variety, $M_t\subset M$ be the subvariety of $t$-fixed points, and $i:M_t\to M$ be the (smooth, closed) embedding.
 Consider the localized equivariant $K$ groups

 and

 Then $\Lambda(T^*_{M_t} M)$ is invertible in $K^T(M_t)_t$ and $i_*$ induces an isomorphism between $K^T(M_t)_t$ and $K^T(M)_t.$

 Let $p: M\to pt$ and $q:=p\circ i: M_t\to pt$ be projections to a point, and $\alpha\in K^G(M)$.
 Then one also gets the \textit{Lefschetz formula}: